Crowdsourcing Lexical Diversity: Crowdsourcing Methodology

-\textbf{Language models and word embeddings} are used to generate lexical entries if no lexical resource is available in the source language for the given semantic field, or if its coverage is not sufficient.
-The idea is to traverse an existing word list, obtained from a dictionary as described above, to identify those that belong to the given semantic field in the given language: e.g.,~\emph{cake}, \emph{bread}, or \emph{tomato} belong to the field of \emph{food}.
-From a small text corpus describing a semantic field, consisting of a definition and a set of example terms, a vectorial representation is computed: sentence vectors from a language model (e.g., ~AraBERT for Arabic) or word vectors from a word embedding.
-These sentence or word vectors are then compared to the vectors of dictionary words using cosine similarity, and the most similar ones are retained.\\
+\textit{Language models and word embeddings} are used to generate lexical entries when no adequate lexical resource exists in the source language for the given semantic field.
+A word list—obtained from a dictionary, as described above—is filtered to identify terms belonging to a specific semantic field (e.g., \emph{cake}, \emph{bread}, \emph{tomato} for \emph{food}).
+A vector representation of the field—constructed from a definition and example terms drawn from a small corpus—is generated using word or sentence embeddings (e.g., AraBERT for Arabic).
+These vectors are then compared to dictionary word vectors using cosine similarity, and the most similar words are selected.

-\textbf{Text corpora} can be used to train word embeddings or language models whenever they are not available for a language.
-For languages where no digital corpora are available, an initial corpus digitization step is necessary.\\

-\textbf{Field work} is an often neglected yet efficient method for obtaining a high-quality, focused corpus of words and definitions for a given language.
-This method can be used for low-resource languages and dialects when a direct contact with native speakers is available.
-First, a language expert provides an initial set of seed words that belong to the semantic field.
-Then, native speakers provide words and definitions related to the field and the seed words.
+\textit{Text corpora} can be used to train word embeddings or language models when pre-trained versions are not available for a given language.
+For languages without existing digital corpora, an initial corpus digitization step is required.
+Finally, \textit{fieldwork}, though often overlooked, is an effective method for obtaining a high-quality, focused corpus of words and definitions for a given language.
+It is particularly useful for low-resource languages and dialects when direct contact with native speakers is possible.
+The process begins with a language expert providing an initial set of seed words belonging to the semantic field.
+Native speakers then contribute additional words and definitions related to the field and the seed words.